shadowandsilver/COMP30008Project/README.md

 The operation of Administrative staff is included in the JDBC
 * By utilizing the extension, we added something more than video demo, please try it by yourself!
 * Go to main.java and run the program, and guide by the lines.
+* For this one, you can also create a database with DDL we have.

 Extension:
 HAF_INSERT.txt is a part of DDL, its for inputting the data, but we sepreated them